jshiiba/ReactKit/README.md

 ```

 ### Components
 Components are objects that take properties (PropTypes) as input and render UIViews or additional Components as output.
-Components can be composed of other Components or an array of Components (Container), but the important aspect is that they all reduce down to singular UIViews to be displayed.
+Components can be composed of other Components  (Composite) or an array of Components (Container), but the important aspect is that they all reduce down to singular UIViews to be displayed.

 ### PropTypes
 The PropTypes protocol defines the properties that each Component needs in order to render.